Bumblefoot in Rabbits: Causes, Symptoms, and Effective Treatments – March 2025

 5. Veterinary Care for Rabbit Pododermatitis

-A professional veterinarian must treat serious cases and persistent cases of bumblefoot that do not respond to at-home care for rabbit pododermatitis.
+A professional veterinarian must treat severe and persistent cases of bumblefoot that do not respond to at-home care for rabbit pododermatitis.
 Your rabbit will receive advanced medical treatment at the clinic because the veterinarian might perform abscess drainage and surgery in addition to using strong medications or delivering injections.
 Prompt medical action stops the development of lasting tissue harm.

 How To Prevent Bumblefoot in Rabbits